This blog may contain affiliate links. Read our disclosure policy for more info.

 From Guatape, the ATV tours tend to be shorter in length, averaging around 1.5 hours, and on a tour here, you’ll speed along gravel paths, through forests, and climb steeply up hillsides.
 If you’re staying in Medellin and are keen to try ATV’ing in Guatape, you can book this full-day ATV experience to Guatapé from Medellin.

-And if you’re staying in Cartagena, we loved this ATV tour that takes you along a trail to see three different beaches, rock formations, and stunning cliffs.
+And for one of the top tours in Cartagena, we loved this ATV tour that takes you along a trail to see three different beaches, rock formations, and stunning cliffs.
 This 2.5-hour long tour is so much fun, and the best part was driving across the beaches at top speeds!

 8. Visit Tayrona National Park